WorldComputer/freeworldcomputer-project/README.md

 Seed, I have started the fork, I will contribute more when time permits.
 Anyone is welcome to assist.

+**Update** Work is set to begin shortly, I will be working under the assumption a new blockchain is going to be formed and distribution will not be through a crowdsale.

 ### Rust client

 ### C++ Client